C4ptainCrunch/thesis/source/index.rst

 We can see that this binary matrix is a representation of our weak tournament and is step-type.
-This means that our weak tournament is not only complete but also transitive and it yields the following weak order shown in :numref:`fig:order`.
+This means that our weak tournament is not only complete but also transitive and it yields the following weak order shown in :numref:`fig:order`: the random and greedy agents do not have a significant strength difference between them; the basic MCTS beats them both and gets beaten by UCT and greedy UCT.

 .. _fig:order: